 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 125 words.
-(MLOs: A, B, C)
+(CLOs: A, B, C)

 Written Assignments (4)

 The student will write four 1200-1500-word written assignments in current Turabian format that focuses on the question(s) posed during the course.
 Each paper must include at least 3 references in addition to the course textbooks and the Bible.
-(MLOs: A, B, C, D)
+(CLOs: A, B, C, D)

 The student will create a 16-page (300 words per page) training manual for a local church or a ministry context that will enable the church/ ministry to recruit, train, develop, grow, transition, and multiply disciples in a small group environment.
-(MLOs: A, B, C, D, E)
+(CLOs: A, B, C, D, E)